singingwolfboy/flask-dance/flask_dance/contrib/README.rst

    that your factory function has a RST-formatted docstring that the documentation can pick up.
 7. All automated tests must pass, and the test coverage must not drop.
+8. You must update the ``CHANGELOG.rst`` file to indicate that this configuration was added.